aym00n-djrak/devopsproject/userapi/README.md

 ## Functionality

-1. Start a web servers
+1. Start a web server
 2. Create a user

 ## Installation